thearchitector/gianturl-net/README.md

 ## Features

 - Enlarges regular URLs by three or four.
-- Unverified secure nested symmetric Fernet encryption.
+- Probably works with every URL.
-- Guaranteed compatibility with Internet Explorer. \*
+- Untested but likely incompatibility with Internet Explorer.

-_\* probably_
+- Multi-round secure symmetric Fernet encryption using dual 128bit AES-CBC and SHA256 HMAC.

 ## License